thoughtspot/thoughtspot.github.io/_release/free-trial.md

 These are the fixes we applied to Free Trial:

-* We resolved bugs to improve search data quality.

-* We resolved bugs to improve answer functionality.
+* We resolved bugs to improve search data and answer functionality.

 ## May 26, 2021